jhpyle/docassemble/_docs/recipes.md

 Any of the language functions can be modified with `capitalize=True` if they are being used at the start of a sentence.

+# <a name="read before signing"></a>Allow user to read a document before signing it

+This interview uses [`depends on`] to force the reassembly of a document after the user has viewed a draft version with a "sign here" sticker in place of the signature.

+{% include demo-side-by-side.html demo="signature-preview" %}

 [catchall questions]: {{ site.baseurl }}/docs/fields.html#catchall
 [action]: {{ site.baseurl }}/docs/functions.html#actions
 [`depends on`]: {{ site.baseurl }}/docs/logic.html#depends on